 As workers gain more freedom over when and where they work, the line between self-employed and employed will become increasingly blurred.
 Office spaces will become more like meeting places where mobile workers occasionally gather, and senior leaders will come out of their offices to engage more closely with workers.
+The need to stay relevant is emphasized by the changes taking place in corporations.
 Ben Bowler: The Next Revolution is Spiritual.
 Last week I had the great pleasure of attending the ISEP (INSEAD Social Enterprise Program) international conference and alumni reunion in Jakarta and Bali in Indonesia.
 The event brings together prominent social entrepreneurs from around the world to share and connect with each while learning about the latest innovations and academic developments in the relatively new and volatile field of social enterprise.
 Great work is being done and solutions are being wrought out in the fields of poverty alleviation, environmental protection, intercultural cohesion and a host of other neglected areas.

 Rubbing shoulders with such remarkable people on the beaches of Bali, it's hard not to feel upbeat about the future.
 In fact the entire experience has left me feeling that the next big revolution could well be spiritual.
 The theme of the conference was "Social Economy 4.0", a reference to the influential book Capitalism 4.0 by British Economist Anatole Kaletsky.
 So what would it look like?
 32 Innovations That Will Change Your Tomorrow - Interactive Feature.
 David C. Hodgson: Social Entrepreneurship Soars as a Career Choice: Finding meaning in work and life.